bernabaris/nodejs-express-mysql/README.md

 ---

 ### 2. Docker
 A [Dockerfile](Dockerfile) was created to containerize the Node.js application.
-Below is the content of the Dockerfile:

 ### 3. Kubernetes Cluster
 The Kubernetes cluster was created using Google Kubernetes Engine (GKE) to manage containerized applications.